-The 2016 Annual Meeting of Shareholders (the "2016 Annual Meeting") of Collegium Pharmaceutical, Inc., a Virginia corporation (the "Company," "we," "us," or "our") will be held on Thursday, June 9, 2016, at 12:00 p.m.
+The 2017 Annual Meeting of Shareholders (the "2017 Annual Meeting") of Collegium Pharmaceutical, Inc., a Virginia corporation (the "Company," "we," "us," or "our") will be held on Thursday, May 24, 2017, at 8:30 a.m.
 (Eastern Time) at the offices of Pepper Hamilton LLP, 19th Floor, High Street Tower, 125 High Street, Boston, MA 02110, for the following purposes:

-- 1. To elect (i) three directors to serve as Class I directors for a three-year term to expire at the 2019 annual meeting of shareholders and (ii) one director to serve as a Class III director for a two-year term to expire at the 2018 annual meeting of shareholders; - 2.
-To ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016; and - 3.
-To transact such other business as may properly be brought before the 2016 Annual Meeting or any adjournment or postponement thereof.
+- To elect two directors to serve as Class II directors for a three-year term to expire at the 2020 annual meeting of shareholders; - To ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017; and To transact such other business as may properly be brought before the 2017 Annual Meeting or any adjournment or postponement thereof.

-Our board of directors unanimously recommends that you vote "FOR" the election of our board of directors' director nominees (Proposal 1) and "FOR" the proposal to ratify Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016 (Proposal 2).
+Our board of directors unanimously recommends that you vote "FOR" the election of our board of directors' director nominees (Proposal 1) and "FOR" the proposal to ratify Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017 (Proposal 2).

 Instead of mailing a printed copy of our proxy materials to all of our shareholders, we provide access to these materials via the Internet.
 This reduces the amount of paper necessary to produce these materials as well as the costs associated with mailing these materials to all shareholders.
-Accordingly, on or about April 29, 2016, we will begin mailing a Notice of Internet Availability of Proxy Materials (the "Notice") to all shareholders of record on our books at the close of business on April 20, 2016, the record date for the 2016 Annual Meeting, and will post our proxy materials on the website referenced in the Notice.
+Accordingly, on or about April 13, 2017, we will begin mailing a Notice of Internet Availability of Proxy Materials (the "Notice") to all shareholders of record on our books at the close of business on April 4, 2017, the record date for the 2017 Annual Meeting, and will post our proxy materials on the website referenced in the Notice.
 As more fully described in the Notice, shareholders may choose to access our proxy materials on the website referred to in the Notice or may request to receive a printed set of our proxy materials.
 In addition, the Notice and website provide information regarding how you may request to receive proxy materials in printed form by mail, or electronically by email, on an ongoing basis.